lost-scripts/.github/DEVELOPMENT.md

 ### 4\.
 Pages deployment

 * 4.1\.
-Any time GitHub Pages need to be updated and assuming a dummy `gh-pages` branch exists, do:
+Any time GitHub Pages need to be updated and assuming a dummy `gh-pages` branch already exists (otherwise create it with: `git branch gh-pages`), do:

 	```bash
 	git checkout gh-pages